mavryk-network/mavryk-taquito/integration-tests/README.md

      This file has been modified for the WebMavryk fork of Taquito by Mavryk Dynamics (2025).
      Original project: Taquito by ECAD Labs Inc. -->

-# Taquito Integration Tests
+# Webmavryk Integration Tests

-The `taquito/integration-tests` directory contains the integration test suite for Taquito.
-These tests are executed against live Mavryk testnets, ensuring a comprehensive evaluation of various Taquito use cases.
+The `webmavryk/integration-tests` directory contains the integration test suite for Webmavryk.
+These tests are executed against live Mavryk testnets, ensuring a comprehensive evaluation of various Webmavryk use cases.

 The tests may also be run using Flexmasa.
 This is useful for testing new features not in current test nets and for testing features around governance that benefit from shortened block processing times.
 As well Flexmasa tests offer a secondary confirmation of the test net results.

-Internally Taquito is tested with tests running in parallel.
+Internally Webmavryk is tested with tests running in parallel.
 This is achieved using an application that generates new keys and funds them as needed per test.
 The application is not publicly available.
-External users, therefore, must run the Taquito Integration Tests in sequence, one test at a time.
+External users, therefore, must run the Webmavryk Integration Tests in sequence, one test at a time.

 ## Running Integration Tests Against a Mavryk Testnet